Does either of these situations sound familiar?

 Goal #1: Improve your Search Engine Rankings

 First, a meta description tells Google what your page is about.
 It’s like a tiny summary of your page.
-Therefore, search engines pay attention to what is in a meta description when trying to decide if your page should be listed near the top of search results.
+Therefore, search engines pay attention to what is in a meta description when trying to decide where your page should be listed in the search results.
 This is the reason we put keywords in a meta description.
 You can monitor your progress by monitoring how well your mental health website ranks for specific keywords your ideal clients are interested in or simply by looking at the number of “impressions” (times your website showed up in search results) on your Google Console account.

 Goal #2: Move People from a Results Page to Your Site

 The second job of a meta description is to convince a potential viewer to click on your website.
 Sometimes I think this is actually the harder to accomplish of the two goals.
-Therefore, it’s important to carefully craft meta descriptions to encourage potential clients to make the transition from seeing your site on a list of search results to actually clicking on your page.
+Therefore, it’s important to carefully craft meta descriptions to encourage potential clients to make the transition.
+They will go from seeing your site on a list of search results to actually clicking on your page.
 The percent of clients that do this are measured by the Click Through Rate (CTR).
 You can find your CTR on you Google Console account.
 So, if the changes you are making to your meta descriptions are effective at accomplishing this goal, you’ll notice the Click Through Rate increasing.

 Next Step: Begin Writing Quality Meta Descriptions!